-- 1. Concrete mix for bases to achieve 25MPa strength.
-Proportions volume (damp) = 1 Cement: 4.75 Builders Mix: 0.55 Water - Headstones to be placed on 15mm thick levelling grout.
+- Concrete mix for bases to achieve 25MPa strength.
+Proportions volume (damp) = 1 Cement: 4.75 Builders Mix: 0.55 Water - Headstones to be placed on 5mm thick levelling grout.
 Proportions volume = 2 Cement: 7 Sand: Water added to achieve consistency. - Monuments which exceed 1200mm height shall be designed by an Engineer and the details submitted to Council for review. - 4.
-Install a minimum of 2 fixing dowels per plot width. - 5.
-Existing concrete beam surface shall be cleaned prior to placing concrete or grout. - 6.
-Dowels shall be placed centrally to the headstone thickness. - 7.
-Headstones shall be placed so that they are both vertical and level horizontally.
+Install a minimum of 2 fixing dowels per plot width.
+Embed dowels 100mm into headstone - 5.
+Existing concrete beam surface shall be cleaned prior to placing concrete or grout. - Dowels shall be placed centrally to the headstone thickness. - 7.
+Headstones shall be placed so that they are both vertical and level horizontally. - 8.
+For headstones with width less than 300mm 1 dowel may be used placed centrally.